gmag11/EnigmaIOT/readme.md

 To make it simpler, downlink messages use the same structure than uplink.
 ```
-<network name>/<node address>/<get | set>/<command> <data>
+<network name>/<node address>/<get|set>/data <command data>
 ```
 Node address means destination node address.
 Configurable prefix is the same used for uplink communication.

-Commands are developed by user, but some are reserved for control commands.
-An uplink message could be like this
+Commands may be given in JSON format.
+In that case they are  sent to node in MessagePack format.
+That makes that mode gets the complete JSON object.
+This implies that no change is needed on Gateway to add new node types.
+Gateway is transparent to user data.

+This is an esample of MQTT message that triggers a downlink packet.

 ```
-enigmaiot/12:34:56:78:90:12/set/light ON
+enigmaiot/12:34:56:78:90:12/set/data {"light1": 1, "light2": 0}
 ```

+After sending that command node will receive a 'set' command with data `{"light1": 1, "light2": 0}`.

+Commands can be sent in any other format different that JSON, even binary.
+In that case they are sent without conversion to node.

 ### Control messages

-Control messages are intended to set node specific settings, like sleep time, channel, trigger OTA update, etc. They are not passed to the main sketch but gateway treat them as normal downlink messages.
+Control messages are intended to set node specific settings, like sleep time, channel, trigger OTA update, etc. They are not passed to the main node sketch but gateway treat them as normal downlink messages.

 Normally control commands trigger a response as an uplink message.